Topological Corner States in Bilayer and Trilayer Systems with Vertically Stacked Topological Heterostructures: Topological corner states

 The system Hamiltonian is given by

 with the interlayer coupling matrix $\mathcal{H}_{\text{v}}$.
-Similar to the bilayer system, the labeling of sites in the Hamiltonian varies between odd and even layers to maintain the chiral symmetry, as shown in Fig.~1(c).
+Similarly to the bilayer system, the labeling of sites in the Hamiltonian varies between odd and even layers to maintain the chiral symmetry, as shown in Fig.~1(d).
 This labeling is crucial for applying the methods we will discuss in the next section.
-The trilayer system possesses six pairs of doubly degenerate bands.
-Analogous to the bilayer system, band gap closes at a critical value $t_\mathrm{c}^{\rm{trilayer}}=\kappa_1+\kappa_2$ (See appendix A).
-The band gap re-opens again when $t_\mathrm{v}$ exceeds the critical value.
+The trilayer system has six pairs of doubly degenerate bands.
+Similarly to the bilayer system, the band gap closes at a critical value $t_\mathrm{c}^{\rm{trilayer}}=\kappa_1+\kappa_2$ (see Appendix A).
+The band gap reopens again when $t_\mathrm{v}$ exceeds the critical value.

 For a finite BBH trilayer system with square geometry, with each layer consisting of $2N \times 2N$ sites, we calculate the eigenenergies as a function of the interlayer coupling strength(Fig~\ref{fig:corner_trilayer1}(a)).
-When $t_\mathrm{v}<t_\mathrm{c}^{\rm{trilayer}}$, which is below the critical value, there are two sets of corner states, with a total number of eight (illustrated by the green line in the figure).
+When $t_\mathrm{v}<t_\mathrm{c}^{\rm{trilayer}}$, which is below the critical value, there are two sets of corner states, with a total of eight (illustrated by the green line in the figure).
 In contrast, when $t_\mathrm{v}$ exceeds $t_\mathrm{c}^{\rm{trilayer}}$, only a single set of corner states survives, with a total number of four (indicated by the red line).
-Each of these sets consists of four degenerate modes located at $E=0$.
+Each of these sets consists of four degenerate modes at $E=0$.
 These two sets of corner states are distinguished by their unique field distributions(Fig.~\ref{fig:corner_trilayer1} (b)).
-Specifically, the corner states that disappear at the critical interlayer coupling show non-zero field amplitudes across all layers, which corresponds to symmetric coupling between the corners (corner 2).
-Conversely, the corner states that remain after exceeding the critical interlayer coupling exhibit a complete absence of field amplitude in the middle layer, which corresponds to anti-symmetric coupling between the corners (corner 1).
-The presence of topological corner states, 'Corner 1', at large interlayer couplings, is understood by an effective model in the vicinity of the zero-energy, derived based on the perturbation theory.
-See Appendix C.
+Specifically, the corner states that disappear at the critical interlayer coupling show non-zero field amplitudes across all layers, which corresponds to symmetric coupling between the corners (Corner-sym).
+Conversely, the corner states that remain after exceeding the critical interlayer coupling exhibit a complete absence of field amplitude in the middle layer, which corresponds to anti-symmetric coupling between the corners (Corner-asym).
+The detailed analysis of the field distribution for the corner states under the $\kappa_1=0$ limit is provided in Appendix B. At large interlayer couplings, the presence of topological corner states, 'Corner-asym', is explained through an effective model near zero energy, derived based on the perturbation theory.
+See Appendix D.